redeyedev-208/react-query-with-jsonplaceholder/README.md

 Running a check on this project when it is up and running only displays one issue due to a header not being correctly set due to it being more than the heading it falls under.
 This is a mild issue and wouldn't harm anything but this is just an example of how to use the tanstack, with MUIV5 and JSONPlaceholder.
 Click on the link below and install the extension and run a quick scan.
 Being a user who relies on assistive technologies it truly does make my life easier.
-So if you haven't been exposed to accessibility, it doesn't take much to see the impact we can make
+So if you haven't been exposed to accessibility, it doesn't take much to see the impact we can make.
+Not everyone will use software in a similar manner.
+It is often the common practice to use a mouse when clicking through stuff but that isn't considering how others might experience navigation some software.
 - [WCAG 2.2: Accessibility Guidelines](https://www.w3.org/TR/WCAG22/)
 - [Deque: Homepage - Install Chrome Extension for free](https://www.deque.com/axe/)
+___

 ## Project Langing Page
 Here is an image of what the project will look like when it is up and running.